 Conservation is as much about people as it is the wildlife, if we want a long term harmony.

 Rural communities, which boarder the national parks and protected areas are often very poor and when their resources, existence and survival is threatened by wildlife there will naturally be conflict.
-The long term goal is to have solutions that address the root cause so humans, habitats and wildlife are no longer in conflict and we do not see injured, dead and orphaned wildlife from poaching and loss of habitats.
+A grass roots approach that understands the well-being of wildlife and people is deeply intertwined is so important to reducing human-wildlife conflict and promoting peaceful co-existence for the future through mutualism.